Structure and Interpretation

 Gradient descent, simply put, is an optimization method that uses differential calculus, namely, the fact that the gradient provides hints — the direction of steepest descent — on how to iteratively modify the parameters closer to an optimum.
 The gradient descent algorithm can be expressed in a one line update rule so that the goal of is implemented by:

-While predicting house prices is not AGI, we follow the hello world in order to provide an easy example while introducing the foundational mechanics and workhorses of machine learning, which are crurical in part two of the course notes where we cover more industrial machine learning.
+While predicting house prices is not AGI, we follow the canonical hello world of machine learnign in order to provide an easy example while introducing the foundational mechanics of statistical learning, which are crucial to understanding part two and part three of the book where we cover more industrial deep learning.
 In software 1.0 you should know how to reverse a linked list.
-In software 2.0 you should know how to fit a line.
+In software 2.0 you should know how to fit a line. ↩

 2. Neural Networks

-In part two of the course notes we change both our goal and function class to
+In part two of the course notes we change both 1. the goal from learning price/sentiment to learning sequences

-and abstract two tasks for the research scientist:
+and abstract two more tasks for the research scientist

 Contents

-- 2.2 ERM via Automatic Differentiation and Stochastic Gradient Descent
+torch - 2.2 Programming Automatic Differentiation and Stochastic Gradient Descent with

-- 2.4 Learning Sequences with Different Inductive Biases
+cuBLASKernels withteenygrad - 2.4 Learning Sequences with Different Inductive Biases in

 In part 1 of the course notes we trained generalized linear models of the form ___.
 In part 2 we modify and increase the expressivity of the function class by including non-linearities .
 The feedforward neural network simply put is a series of linear and non-linear layers of the form so